Divisions of HistoryMiami

 Uniting map dealers, collectors, hobbyists and aficionados, the Miami International Map Fair is an annual weekend event showcasing maps, land plans, rare books, panoramas and atlases from the four corners of the world.
 This unique special event also provides a robust lecture series that reaffirms the place of maps in society today.

-Numbering more than 1,000 and growing rapidly, HistoryMiami members have the opportunity to enhance their membership by joining interest societies of their choice, ranging from $25 to $10,000.
+Numbering approximately 1,000 and growing rapidly, HistoryMiami members have the opportunity to enhance their membership by joining interest societies of their choice, ranging from $25 to $10,000.
 Interest societies are invaluable to members seeking to advance philanthropy, networking, social or professional goals.
 Learn more about the Committee of 100, the Flagler Street Society or the 11th Judicial Circuit Historical Society by visiting the Get Involved section of the website.